adamrehn/ue4-docker/README.md

 ue4-docker build 4.19.1
 ```

 You will be prompted for the Git credentials to be used when cloning the UE4 GitHub repository (this will be the GitHub username and password you normally use when cloning <https://github.com/EpicGames/UnrealEngine>.)
+See the section [Specifying the Git credentials](#specifying-the-git-credentials) for details of the different methods by which credentials can be specified.
 The build process will then start automatically, displaying progress output from each of the `docker build` commands that are being run.

 Once the build process is complete, you will have up to five new Docker images on your system (where `RELEASE` is the release that you specified when invoking the build command):